fabnap/personal/_news/announcemente_16.md

     </div>
 </div>
 <div class="caption">
     Special celebrations for the first stable beams of 2025 with the CMS shift crew and expert team.
 Can you spot me?
-From [CERN CDS](https://cds.cern.ch/record/2931592).
+From https://cds.cern.ch/record/2931592.
 </div>